knative/docs/blog/docs/articles/workflow-as-function-flow.md

 	mvnw clean package -Pcontainer-native
 	````

-	This will build a container with the service that is using native executable built with GraalVM so the build process will take a while but it will be really light and fast at execution.
+	This command builds a container with the service that is using native executable built with GraalVM.
+The build process might take a while.

 ### Push built container to Google Cloud Container registry